Willian199/dart_ddi/README.md

 `Use Case`: Managing user authentication state or caching user-specific preferences.

+`Note`: PreDispose and PreDetroy mixins will only be called if the instance is in use.
+Use Interceptor if you want to call them regardless.

 ## Dependent
 `Description`: Produces a new instance every time it is requested, ensuring independence and uniqueness.

 `Recommendation`: Useful for objects that should remain independent and different in each context or request.

 `Use Case`: Creating instances of transient objects like data repositories or request handlers.

+`Note`:
+        - Dispose functions and PreDispose mixin are not supported.
+        - PreDetroy mixins are not supported.
+Use Interceptor instead.

 ## Object
 `Description`: Registers an Object in the Object Scope, ensuring it is created once and shared throughout the entire application, functioning similarly to a Singleton.